RosterElf Logo

 Tracking data consistently enables you to identify problematic patterns affecting your company's growth.

 By providing breaks, employees will be less likely to arrive late.
 Both employees and you benefit from breaks and paid meal times.
-Employees that take lunch breaks are more committed, engaged, and productive.
+Employees who take lunch breaks are more committed, engaged, and productive.

 You should be able to automate these breaks by sending staff alerts when it's break time using good employee management software.